nkhan14/HW9_GoodReadmeGenerator/README.md

-# HW9_GoodReadmeGenerator

-# Project Title : Generate a README.md file
+# Project Title : Generate a ReadMe Man

 ## Project Description:
- This application will generate a README.md file for your current project
+This is just an example and test run man.

 ## Table of Contents
 * [Installation](#installation)